ASFHyP3/hyp3-autorift/docs/api_example.md

 ## Querying jobs

-You can `GET` job information from the `/jobs` endpoint. `GET /jobs` requests allow you to provide query parameters to filter jobs:
+You can `GET` job information from the `/jobs` endpoint.
+You may provide query parameters to filter jobs which jobs are returned:
 ![GET /jobs query](imgs/get_jobs_query.png)

 For our above examples, you can get the job that was submitted with Sentinel-2 COG IDs by